 Brighton’s annual pride celebration is the biggest in the UK and is testament to the love and acceptance that clearly prevails throughout this stunning seaside spot.
 The entire city is LGBT friendly with several gay friendly wedding venues throughout and a strong LGBT community in Kemptown.

 Brighton has a range of secondary and primary schools, both public and private.
-If you’re moving with children, you won’t have trouble finding a school to enroll them in!
+If you’re moving with children, you won’t have trouble finding a school to enrol them in!

 Carlton Hill Primary School, Moulsecoomb Primary School and Patcham High School are all well-regarded.

 If you’re considering moving to Brighton, you will enjoy a vibrant, welcoming city offering a host of activities to enjoy as well as a growing jobs market.
 The property prices are slightly more expensive than average, but compared to London, you would be getting a bargain!
 Compare My Move can offer free quotes and help you save up to 70% on your removal costs.